Aiden-Peace300/c0723-code-solutions/react-effects/react-effects-quiz-notes.md

   - Simple Render Logic: For simple rendering logic that doesn't involve side effects, there's no need for an effect.
 Just return the JSX directly from the functional component.

 - When do Effects run?
-  useEffect runs by default after every render of the componen
+  useEffect runs by default after every render of the component

 - What function is used to declare an Effect?
   `useEffect` function